kramsretlow/Autologistic.jl/docs/src/Background.md

 The package is concerned with the analysis of dichotomous data: categorical observations that can take two possible values (low or high, alive or dead, present or absent, etc.).
-It is common to refer to such data as binary, and to use numeric values 0 and 1 to represent the two states, but the two numbers we choose to represent the two states is an arbitrary choice.
+It is common to refer to such data as binary, and to use numeric values 0 and 1 to represent the two states.
+We do not have to use 0 and 1, however: any other pair of numbers could be used instead.
 This might seem like a small detail, but for autologistic regression models, the choice of numeric coding is very important.
-The pair of values used to represent the two states is called the *coding*.
+The pair of values used to represent the two states is called the **coding**.

 !!! note "Important Fact 1"